Our Services

 Helpful Resources

-There are several factors to consider.
-A brain that will not turn off at night can come from anxiety with worry-based thoughts and daytime tension, or from neuro-sleep dysfunction where sleep regulation misfires, showing alertness without worry, vivid or acted-out dreams, fragmented unrefreshing sleep, and daytime fatigue.
+A racing mind at night has two common drivers: anxiety-based insomnia (worry-driven thoughts, daytime tension, mental "what-ifs") or neuro-sleep dysfunction (sleep regulation misfires causing alertness without worry, vivid or acted-out dreams, fragmented unrefreshing sleep, and daytime fatigue).

 If your brain won't turn off at night, you are not alone.
 Many people lie in bed exhausted but mentally wide awake.
 Thoughts loop.
 Worries replay.
 Random memories pop up.
 Or your mind feels alert and "on" even though your body is tired.